confluentinc/schema-registry/docs/security.rst

    ssl.keystore.password=test1234
    ssl.key.password=test1234

+You may specify which protocol to use while making calls between the instances of Schema Registry.
+The slave to master node calls for writes and deletes will use the specified protocol.

+``schema.registry.inter.instance.protocol``
+  The protocol used while making calls between the instances of Schema Registry.
+The default value is `http`.
+When `https` is set, `ssl.keystore.` and `ssl.truststore.` configs are used while making the call.

+  * Type: string
+  * Default: "http"
+  * Importance: low

 To configure clients to use HTTPS to Schema Registry:

-1. On the client, configure the ``schema.registry.listener`` to match the configured listener for HTTPS.
+1. On the client, configure the ``schema.registry.url`` to match the configured listener for HTTPS.

 2. On the client, configure the environment variables to set the SSL keystore and truststore.
 You will need to set the appropriate env variable depending on the client (one of ``KAFKA_OPTS``, ``SCHEMA_REGISTRY_OPTS``, ``KSQL_OPTS``).
 For example: